World Climate Foundation

 COP26 Opening interview with Capgemini Invent, World Climate Summit 2021 planet A partner

-An interview on the opening day of COP26, provided by World Climate Foundation, with Cyril GARCIA, CEO of Capgemini Invent; Kara PECKNOLD, Net zero strategy & new business models Global leader and Jean-Baptiste PERRIN, Invent for Society Global leader.
+An interview on the opening day of COP26, provided by the World Climate Foundation with Cyril GARCIA, CEO of Capgemini Invent; Kara PECKNOLD, Net zero strategy & new business models Global leader and Jean-Baptiste PERRIN, Invent for Society Global leader.

 WCF Interviewer: Good morning and thanks to the three of you for taking our questions on this opening day of COP26!
 A first question for Cyril: according to you, what's the role of the private sector in the sustainable transition?

 Cyril Garcia: In these worrying times for our planet and communities, leveraging technology and human energy to accelerate sustainability's transition is vital: there is no plan B, no planet B. And the private sector has a pivotal role to play.
 Every day, thousands of companies, from very large to very small, are committed to find new solutions, develop new technologies, design tomorrow's business models, invent a sustainable future.
 They see it as a duty to create a better future - they need it to survive – Society needs their focus.
 And these collective actions create systemic changes, driving forward innovations and facilitating the scaling of new disruptive technologies.
 Business leaders will not, and should not, rely on the outcome of the negotiations: they need to act and execute.
 Together, let’s decarbonate our businesses while building diverse, inclusive, and hybrid work environments.